 In this study, 6.3% of the participants had PAD and 29% of them said that they ate 3 or more servings of fruits and vegetables each day.

 Additionally, the researchers found that older white women were more likely to eat their full servings of fruits and vegetables.
 Younger black men were found to be the least likely to eat their full recommended servings.

 “Our study provides important information to the public that something as simple as adding more fruits and vegetables to your diet could have a major impact on the prevalence of life-altering peripheral artery disease,” stated Dr. Jeffrey Berger, associate professor of medicine and surgery at New York University School of Medicine in New York City.

-Eating more fruits and vegetables can prevent blockages that could permanently damage your life.
-Make sure to pick out fresh produce when you’re at the store and keep them in plain view once at home to help you eat them.
+In conclusion, eating more fruits and vegetables can prevent blockages that could permanently damage your life.
+Pick out fresh produce when you’re at the store and keep them out at home to help you eat them.